BANGAUTOGLASS

 Can the Shop Help Me Navigate the Insurance Claim Process?

 If you have comprehensive coverage, your auto insurance policy may cover windshield replacement and potentially ADAS calibration as part of the same claim.
 Ask the shop whether they can assist you in understanding the claim process and gathering what you need — some shops, including Bang AutoGlass, can help guide you through it if you haven't started a claim yet.
-Note that the shop assists with that process; you are the policyholder and the claim is yours to file.
+Note that the shop assists with that process.

 It's also worth asking specifically whether ADAS calibration is included in the quote or billed separately, and whether the shop has experience working with insurance claims that involve calibration costs.
 Some policies cover it; some require separate documentation.
 A shop familiar with this process can help you understand what to expect.